nothing4free/satisfyer-api-wrapper/README.md

 `python3 wrapper.py`

 Need help with commands?
-Type "help" and a complete list with the available functionalities will show up :)
+Use the `help` command and a complete list with the available functionalities will show up :)

 ## About
 Made with <3 by Jorge Martínez (nothing4free).
 For more info about this research, go to [nothing4free.org](https://nothing4free.org)